keithtyser/judgeflow/README.md

 - Revised Score: The LLM's revised score after self-reflection (if available)
 - Revision Delta: The difference between revised and initial score (if available)
 - Critique: The LLM's self-critique or explanation (if available)
+- Self Conf: The LLM's self-reported confidence (0-100)
+- Agree Conf: The agreement % from 3 resamples (within ±1 point)
 - Timestamp: When the evaluation was performed

 ### Available Metrics